 Fresh Bites with Barb the Gardener

 Ever wished you could talk with one of Powell Gardens' horticulturists or get some free hands-on coaching about edible gardening or cooking from the garden?
-Barbara Fetchenhier, Heartland Harvest Garden Interpreter, offers regular drop-in sessions at 2 p.m. in the Missouri Barn on most Saturdays from late May through early October.
-Learn more about Fresh Bites.
+Barbara Fetchenhier, Heartland Harvest Garden Interpreter, offers drop-in sessions at 2 p.m. in the Missouri Barn on second Saturdays from May through September.
+Learn more about Fresh Bites and see the 2017 schedule.

 Missouri Barn Dinner Series